Are you visiting Belgium’s capital city soon and you’re wondering if a Ghent day trip is worth it? I’ve got you covered!

 Ghent is a charming city and a very good choice for a day trip from Brussels.
 Make sure to visit all the top attractions such as Gravensteen Castle, St. Bavo’s Cathedral, and the Belfry and take a stroll along the canals and admire the picturesque views.

-And don’t forget to indulge in some of Ghent’s famous treats like waffles, chocolate, and beer.
+And don’t forget to indulge in some of Belgium’s famous treats like waffles, chocolate, and beer, whether in Ghent or in Brussels.